Scavenger Hunts in New Haven / Yale University

 • The footpaths of famous students

-And you’ll find much more that’s fascinating, scenic, historical, and hysterical.
+And you’ll find much more that’s fascinating, scenic, historical, and hysterical on this Yale scavenger hunt.
 But you don’t need to know anything about Yale to win: you just need to score high marks in teamwork.

 A Kids Edition is also available.
 Want to send kids to Yale?
 A version of this hunt for ages 7 and up is also available.
 Kids and adults work together to explore the campus on a fun team game that’s perfect for school field trips and camp outings.

-Contact us to learn more about our Yale University scavenger hunts—and find more fun in Connecticut!
+Contact us to learn more about our New Haven and Yale scavenger hunts—and find more fun in Connecticut!

 • private